Post-war Russo-Georgian crisis in 2008–2009: 1 September 2008

-On 1 September 2008, an interview with Colonel Vladimir Kvachkov was published.
+On 1 September 2008, an interview with retired Colonel and Putin critic Vladimir Kvachkov was published.
 Kvachkov said that Russia had an opportunity to install a new regime in Georgia in August 2008 and the new leader of pro-Russian "democratic" government had already been selected by 12 August.
 The Russian spetsnaz had the orders to land in Tbilisi and either capture or kill President of Georgia Mikheil Saakashvili.
 Kvachkov refused to confirm whether Igor Giorgadze was supposed to become Georgia's new president.

 Georgian MP Koba Khabazi declared that Georgia must lay claim to the city of Sochi in Russia.
 He also said that the world was now divided into two blocs: the Communist bloc and the others.

 Russian Foreign Minister Sergey Lavrov proposed to impose arms embargo against Saakashvili's regime.
 This initiative was seen as aimed against the United States and Ukraine.

 The Russian Foreign Ministry declared that Georgia was hindering the return of 15 thousand Russian citizens to Russia.
 Foreign ministry official Andrey Nesterenko claimed that Georgia had begun rearming and the Georgian forces were regrouping on the Georgia–South Ossetia border.

 On 1 September 2008, a human chain was formed in Tbilisi and other Georgian cities upon Saakashvili's initiative.
 Catholicos-Patriarch of All Georgia Ilia II of Georgia gave his blessing.

 In response to the sharp escalation with the West over invasion of Georgia, Russia began the largest military exercises in 20 years, named Stability 2008.
 47 thousand troops would prepare for the probable nuclear war with the NATO in the 74-day exercises.
 The simulation scenario envisaged the launch of the Russian nuclear strike on the United States and the total annihilation of all enemy forces.
 President of Russia Dmitry Medvedev addressed the participants of the exercises in late September and referred to the war in South Ossetia in his speech.